FTCA Required Trainings

 FTCA requires the following training every 12 months (SVP, Ch 21, Element e, Question 8):

 1. Obstetrical Services (SVP, Ch 21.e.10, FTCA PAL).
-Required even for “health centers who do not provide OB services directly but may have contact with reproductive age patients for other clinical services”.*** For more info, read this blog article.
+Required even for “health centers who do not provide OB services directly but may have contact with reproductive age patients for other clinical services.”
+This is generally understood to include all clinical staff who are credentialed and privileged (LIPs, OLCPs, and Other Clinical Staff).*** For more info, read this blog article.

 2. Risk Management Training (for clinical staff) on Infection Control (SVP, Ch 21.e.11) and Sterilization (FTCA PAL)